mozilla/open-leadership-framework/_articles/whitepaper.md

 - **Empower:** They model personal leadership skills that sustain them and their contributors.

 As a result, open leaders and their communities, organizations, and projects work towards these objectives.
 They help their communities, organizations, and projects:

-Improve the efficiency, quality, and relevance of their work.
+- Improve the efficiency, quality, and relevance of their work.
-Discover new, innovative solutions that make sense to them.
+- Discover new, innovative solutions that make sense to them.
-Increase the discoverability, reach, lifespan and usefulness of their work.
+- Increase the discoverability, reach, lifespan and usefulness of their work.

 Not every community, organization, or project works towards all of those objectives, principles, or actions at once.
 Instead, open leaders work with their contributors - the people who give their time, talent, and expertise to a project - to focus on the elements that will help them achieve shared goals.
-For example, a local project might first work to IMPROVE EFFICIENCY, QUALITY, AND RELEVANCE.
-Later, it might share more to INCREASE THE DISCOVERABILITY, REACH, LIFESPAN and USEFULNESS of its work.
-Then another community could DISCOVER NEW, INNOVATIVE SOLUTIONS localized for them.
+For example, a local project might first work to ***improve efficiency***, ***quality***, and ***relevance***.
+Later, it might share more to ***increase the discoverability***, ***reach***, ***lifespan*** and ***usefulness*** of its work.
+Then another community could ***discover new***, ***innovative solutions*** localized for them.

-This Open Leadership Map suggests areas of focus you can concentrate on during your Open leadership journey to achieve these goals. **To use the map, consider your objective(s) and look at the principles, actions, and embedded skills that might best help you reach your goals.**
+This Open Leadership Map suggests areas of focus you can concentrate on during your open leadership journey to achieve these goals. **To use the map, consider your objective(s) and look at the principles, actions, and embedded skills that might best help you reach your goals.**

 ![A table or map showing the embedded skills that align with each principle and action of open leadership]({{ site.baseurl }}/images/olm-framework-bw.png)

 We’ll dive into each section of the map below.

+A quick note: we've borrowed a list of [6 "community interactions"](https://medium.com/mozilla-open-innovation/a-framework-of-open-practices-9a17fe1645a3) from Mozilla's Open Innovation Strategy Team and grouped them with particular practices below.
+Each type of interaction carries its own range of activities.
+For example, "soliciting ideas" might amount to crowdsourcing ideas from a community of users without offering much value in return, or it might mean bringing in a group of users who first contribute their ideas and then get invited to work on them as credited developers during a "creating together" interaction later in the same project.
+Open leaders choose these interaction types strategically for particular projects and stages of projects, but they also strategically decide on and define levels of interaction within each type.

 ## Design